t-edson/PicPas/README.md

 {$SET_UNIMP_BITS <list of commands>}
 ```

-The commands are separtaed by commas.
+The commands are separated by commas.
 One command have the form:

 ```
 <address>:<mask>